muneer78/muneer78.github.io/_posts/2009-10-15-report-majority-of-newspapers-now-purchased-by-kidnappers-to-prove-date.md

 ---
 date: 2009-10-15
-title: "Report: Majority Of Newspapers Now Purchased By Kidnappers To Prove Date"
+title: Report: Majority Of Newspapers Now Purchased By Kidnappers To Prove Date
 tags: funny
 ---